saucelabs-training/demo-java/CONTRIBUTING.md

 * Selenium 4
 * non-Sauce Bindings
 * Java8
+* No page objects (can be found in best-practice)
+* If code doesn't contribute to showing a feature then don't add that extra code

 > The primary goal is to keep maintenance costs as low as possible!